Boyers Run: Hydrology, geography and geology

 The elevation near the mouth of Boyers Run is 387 ft above sea level.
 The elevation of the stream's source is 736 ft.
 Boyers Run is located to the south of Turkey Ridge.

 Boyers Run is not designated as an impaired waterbody.

 Watershed and biology

 The watershed of Boyers run has an area of 1.63 sqmi.
 The stream is entirely within the United States Geological Survey quadrangle of Millersburg.
 Its mouth is located near Liverpool.

 The drainage basin of Boyers Run is designated as a Warmwater Fishery and a Migratory Fishery.

 History

 Boyers Run was entered into the Geographic Names Information System on August 2, 1979.
 Its identifier in the Geographic Names Information System is 1170099.

-The Pennsylvania Department of Transportation was once issued an Encroachment permit to built and maintain a 9.5 mi long section of US Route 11/US Route 15 impacting 4.95 acre of wetlands in the vicinity of Boyers Run and other streams, including Bargers Run and Mahantango Creek.
+The Pennsylvania Department of Transportation was once issued an Encroachment permit to build and maintain a 9.5 mi long section of US Route 11/US Route 15 impacting 4.95 acre of wetlands in the vicinity of Boyers Run and other streams, including Bargers Run and Mahantango Creek.